BioCUCKOO/CMOP/README.md

 <br>

 ### pAKin.pl
 The program infers actionable kinases from the integration of transcriptomic, proteomic and phosphoproteomic features.
-The usage of the code is shown as below: <br>
+The usage of the code is shown as below: <br><br>
 perl pAKin.pl conf.ini
 <br>

 ### pMaT.pl
 Predicts potentially master TFs based on the transcriptomic data.
-The usage of the code is shown as below: <br>
+The usage of the code is shown as below: <br><br>
 perl pMaT.pl conf.ini
 <br>